-More generally, this can be defined for products of connected crystals.
-We should warn the reader that the Cartan braiding is \emph{not} a braiding in the usual sense (for instance, it is not invertible).
+More generally, it can be defined for products of connected crystals.
+We should warn the reader that $\sigma$ is \emph{not} a braiding in the usual sense (for instance, it is not invertible).
 The choice of name is justified by the fact that it can be obtained as a limit of the rescaled braiding $q^{(\lambda, \lambda')} \hat{R}_{V(\lambda), V(\lambda')}$ of $\Uqg$-modules, see \cite[Theorem 5.3]{matassa-yuncken}.
-As such, it inherits various properties from $\hat{R}_{V(\lambda), V(\lambda')}$ which are explored in the cited paper.
+As such, it inherits various properties from the braiding $\hat{R}_{V(\lambda), V(\lambda')}$, which are explored in the cited paper.

 \begin{remark} The category of $\lieg$-crystals is not braided, but rather admits the structure of a coboundary category.
 The natural isomorphisms in this case are given by the \emph{crystal commutor} introduced in \cite{crystal-commutor}.
 We observe that the Cartan braiding $\sigma_{\calB(\lambda), \calB(\lambda')}$ coincides with the crystal commutor when restricted to the Cartan component of $\calB(\lambda) \otimes \calB(\lambda')$.
 One interesting aspect of the former is that it obeys the braid equation (at the cost of not being invertible), while the latter obeys the more complicated axioms of a coboundary category. \end{remark}